hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 14. Using the files generated here you can now process the data through the [Entity Generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).

 ***
+**Mapping Editor**
+Once you have generated your mapping file you can now update the concept paths that will be displayed in the Applications Navigate Terms explorer.

+***
 **Mapping Generator Flags**
 *-datafile*
 Location of the data file you wish to generate a mapping file for.